dart-archive/www.dartlang.org/src/site/docs/dart2js/index.markdown

 ---
 layout: default
 title: "dart2js: The Dart-to-JavaScript Compiler"
 description: "Use dart2js, the Dart to JavaScript compiler, to enable your Dart web apps to work on all modern browsers."
+has-permalinks: true
 ---

 # {{ page.title }}